-Search engines would have the ability to increase or decrease rankings of site based upon scores from the reputation information.
+Search engines would have the ability to increase or decrease rankings of sites based upon scores from the reputation information.

 The patent applications

 On October 29, 2004, Go Daddy filed the following patent applications with the US Patent and Trademark Office.
-They were all published on May 4, 2004, and have been assigned to Go Daddy.
+They were all published on May 4, 2004, and assigned to Go Daddy.
 The inventors listed on all three are Warren Adelman and Michael Chadwick.
-The three documents differ in their abstract and claims sections, but contain the same description sections.
+The three documents differ in their abstract and claims sections but contain the same description sections.

 Publishing domain name related reputation in whois records (US Patent Application 20060095459)

 Reputation data may be published in the WHOIS records of the domain name.
-Reputation data may include values, ratings, or scores, as well as links or references to the locations where such values, ratings, or scores may be found (e.g. URL link).
+Reputation data may include values, ratings, scores, and links or references to the locations where such values, ratings, or scores may be found (e.g., URL link).
 The reputation data may be tracked on the domain name itself, URLs, domain name purchaser or registrant, or email addresses associated with the domain name.

 Tracking domain name related reputation (US Patent Application 20060095586)

-Systems and methods of the present invention allow for tracking of domain name related reputation by a domain name Registering Entity (e.g. Registry, Registrar, etc.).
+Systems and methods of the present invention allow for tracking domain name-related reputation by a domain name Registering Entity (e.g., Registry, Registrar, etc.).

-In a preferred embodiment, the Registering Entity maintains a database with reputation data that can be accessed by the requesters.
+The Registering Entity maintains a database with reputation data that the requesters can access in a preferred embodiment.
 The Registering Entity may update reputation data based on a variety of events related to the domain name.
-The reputation data may be tracked on the domain name itself, URLs, domain name purchaser or registrant, or email addresses associated with the domain name.
+For example, the reputation data may be tracked on the domain name itself, URLs, domain name purchaser or registrant, or email addresses associated with the domain name.

-The registrant may opt for a reputation service while registering domain name.
-The requester may decide whether to allow email messages or to visit URLs based on the domain name related reputation.
+The registrant may opt for a reputation service while registering a domain name.
+The requester may decide whether to allow email messages or to visit URLs based on the domain name-related reputation.

 Presenting search engine results based on domain name related reputation (US Patent Application 20060095404)